 - I recommend letting the peanut butter cookie dough chill in the fridge for 1 hour.
 This is not required, but the cookies turn out better this way and keeps them from spreading too much.

-- Once the peanut butter cup cookies have chilled, preheat the oven to 350 degrees F. Then on a prepped cookie sheet Scoop about 2 tbsp worth of dough per cookie and place in three rows on the cookie sheet.
+- Once the peanut butter cup cookies have chilled, preheat the oven to 350 degrees F. Then on a prepped cookie sheet Scoop about 2 tablespoon worth of dough per cookie and place in three rows on the cookie sheet.
 You can place additional mini peanut butter cups and pretzels on top of the cookie dough if you wish.

 - Bake the sweet and salty cookies on the center rack for 8-10 minutes or until golden.
 Remove from the oven and let the cookies sit on the pan for about 10 minutes.
 Using a spatula remove the cookies from the pan and let them cool on a cooling rack.

 Yes, this peanut butter cookie recipe is great to prep ahead of time.
 You can make the cookie dough, then cover it in a bowl and store in the fridge for up to 24 hours then bake the cookies.
 When ready to bake follow recipe instructions.

 Yes, you can freeze cookie dough for up to 3 months.
 Prep the cookie dough according to the recipe instructions, but instead of baking the rolled cookies place them in a freezer bag.
 When ready to bake the peanut butter cookies, remove the amount you want from the freezer and place the dough on a prepped cookie sheet.
 Bake the peanut butter cup cookies at 350 degrees F for 11 minutes or until the Reese's cup cookies are golden.
 Let cookies cool according to recipe instructions and enjoy.